census-instrumentation/opencensus-go/internal/readme/source.md

 ### Creating an aggregation

-Currently only 2 types of aggregations are supported.
+Currently 4 types of aggregations are supported.
 The CountAggregation is used to count the number of times a sample was recorded.
 The DistributionAggregation is used to provide a histogram of the values of the samples.
+The SumAggregation is used to sum up all sample values.
+The MeanAggregation is used to calculate the mean of sample values.

 [embedmd]:# (stats.go aggs)